-There’s always something that makes us feel our heart.
+There’s always something that makes us feel connected to our hearts.

-Feeling our whole appreciation for it attracts more things we can appreciate with the same intensity.
+Feeling our whole appreciation makes room for more things we can appreciate with the same intensity.

-This can also be as simple as your breath.
-Breathing into your heart can also cause a float of gratitude that’s coming from your heart filling your whole body.
+This can be as simple as appreciating your breath.
+Breathing into your heart can also cause a float of gratitude that’s filling your whole body.

-Look around and inside you and you will already have an abundance of things you can be grateful for.
+Look around and feel into your inner being and you will already have an abundance of things you can be grateful for.

-Only by appreciating the present moment, we can create a future that is aligned with what we truly want.
+Only by appreciating the present moment, we can create a future that is aligned with what we truly desire to experience.

 Coming from a place of lack and frustration about your current life will only create the same experiences that align with exactly these thoughts.

-But when you shift your focus away from what you don’t like about your present moment and to what you DO like you create more of that feeling of contentment and happiness in the future.
+But when you shift your focus away from what you don’t like about your present moment to what you DO like, you create more of that feeling of contentment and happiness in the future.

 The negative things about your current situation only exist because you created your future from a place of fear in the past.

-Every second you got the chance to choose to see the beauty of your life and enhance it by your appreciation.
+Every second you get the chance to see the goodness of your life and enhance it by your appreciation.

-Going outside, feeling the fresh air, and seeing something different than your room is also giving your mind a new space.
+Going outside, feeling the fresh air, and seeing something different than your room is giving your mind more room.

 It’s easier to see the bigger picture of the situation.

-It’s the beauty of the golden hour, a sunset or sunrise, being near water,… – nature is giving peacefulness for free.
+Whether it’s the golden sunlight, a sunset, a sunrise, being close to water, in a calming forest or park… – nature is giving peacefulness for free.

-What does a life aligned with your Soul/Higher Self looks like?
+What does your desired life look like?
 Where are you living?
 Who is around you?
 What are you wearing?

 Even more important is to look at your daily routine.
 What would you do after waking up?
 How does your ideal morning or night routine look like?
 What are you doing for a living?